morficus/omniture-autobinder/README.md

 Pro tip
 ---
-When using a module loader with Omniture, don't forget to define it as a shim.
+When using a module loader to bring in Omniture, don't forget to define it as a shim so that the s-object is still global.

-Avilable data-* attributes
+Available data-* attributes
 ====

 <table>